scikit-image/scikit-image/INSTALL.rst

 `conda <https://docs.conda.io>`_ can be a useful package manager for building applications with dependencies not available on pypi in a cross-platform setting.
-While detailed instructions on how to use conda are considered out of scope in this tutorial we point you to:
+While detailed instructions on how to use conda are considered out of scope in this tutorial, we encourage you to check these resources:

 - `conda's official documnetation <https://docs.conda.io>`_
 - `conda-forge <https://conda-forge.org>`_ a channel maintained with the latest scikit-image package.